 Youth Outreach Program

-The Youth Outreach Program is an exciting free after school printmaking program for youth between the ages of 16 and 25, running in winter and spring sessions for up to 20 participants per session.
+The Youth Outreach Program is an exciting free after school printmaking program for youth between the ages of 16 and 25.
 The Youth Outreach Program is comprised of 24 classes over 12 weeks and is taught by professional artists.
 A variety of printmaking techniques including screen print, intaglio and relief printing, as well as basic colour theory and composition are explored.

 Information about the program is disseminated throughout Winnipeg High Schools and community groups with a focus placed on those in underserved communities.
 We recognize the need to provide positive activities for youth in a safe environment and to promote the art of printmaking to a younger audience.

 All of the processes taught in the program require varying levels of physicality.
 If you have concerns around the accessibility of our programs, please call or email so that we can discuss ways we can support you.